ninabarzh/ipa/content/en/blog/spyware-spynger.md

 }
 ```

-*Legitimate apps do not touch these databases directly—especially not from the background.
+*Legitimate apps do not touch these databases directly, especially not from the background.
 If your logging stack picks this up, you are looking at a message-siphoning implant.*

 ### Periodic encrypted uploads to remote cloud C2 (Zeek)